 The dining area offers passengers plenty of seating and space to hang out and relax.
 If you notice, there are no visible airplane windows.
 Instead, windows are covered by black panels inspired by the Mercedes‑Benz S-Class design.
 These can be controlled and dimmed with just a touch of a button.

 The relaxation room, as we like to call it, is the perfect space to unwind after dinner.
 There’s even a nook to take a quick nap, accompanied by a fish tank.
 How stable is the fish tank during take-off and landing?
 We’re not sure, but that’s something to think about!

-Enjoy a film or two in the social space or living room (however you see it).
+Enjoy a film or two in the social space or living room (or however you see it).
 You can turn on all the entertainment systems using the touch-screen technology integrated into the panels.
 Pretty cool, right?

 Flying overnight?
 Catch up on a few zzz’s in this luxurious bedroom.
-Quite frankly, it looks like something from a space ship!
-The designs are modern, high-tech, simple yet gives you a sense of purity without making you feel too uncomfortable.
+Quite frankly, it looks like something from a spaceship!
+The designs are modern, high-tech, simple yet they give you a sense of purity without making you feel too uncomfortable.